10th Meeting of the Scientific and Technical Review Panel (STRP)

 AGENDA ITEM 14 (transposed): Working Group 11 on ecological quality, assessment methodologies, and early warning systems

-13. Max Finlayson made a PowerPoint presentation on the results of the Groups analysis of Ramsar Handbooks 7 and 8 (Strategic framework for the List and Frameworks for managing wetlands).
-WG11 included some 12 substantial recommendations for strengthening the Ramsar guidance, harmonizing it in terminology and with other Ramsar guidelines, filling gaps, and supplementing it as needed, especially with guidelines on technical aspects of delineating, mapping boundaries, and evaluating goods and services of wetlands.
-He urged cooperation with the Convention on Biological Diversity (CBD) on rapid assessment of biodiversity, possibly with technical handbooks.
-He recommended a study of the practical usefulness and purpose of the Montreux Record, and urged a holistic view of the Ramsar toolkit, possibly with a diagram for clarity.
+The Working Group presented some 12 recommendations for strengthening the Ramsar guidance, harmonizing it in terminology and with other Ramsar guidelines, filling gaps, and supplementing it as needed, especially with guidelines on technical aspects of delineating, mapping boundaries, and evaluating goods and services of wetlands.
+Greater cooperation with the Convention on Biological Diversity (CBD) on rapid assessment of biodiversity was encouraged.

-Decision STRP 10.2: The STRP requested its Working Group on Ecological Character to seek comment on its working paper and prepare a document by the September deadline on gaps and harmonization of Ramsar guidance on ecological character for circulation to STRP and transmission to SC26.
+Decision STRP 10.2: The STRP requested its Working Group on Ecological Character to seek comment on its working paper and prepare a document by the September deadline on gaps and harmonization of Ramsar guidance on ecological character for circulation to STRP and transmission to the Standing Committee.

 Decision STRP 10.3: The STRP recognized the value and relevance of the CBDs work on rapid assessment and confirmed its intention to contribute to that process, by means of input from the Working Group on Ecological Character.